Integrating technology into the classroom is integral to students’ education and is transforming the way students learn in the classroom.

 Your students will likely be technology-savvy; you will need to know at least as much as they do.
 If you need to brush up on your technology skills or gain a better understanding of a particular skill like Twitter or SMART boards, then you can take professional development courses.

 Additionally, it’s important to brush up on the latest technology trends so that you can communicate on the same level as your technology-savvy students.
-Whether it’s learning about the latest social media or the newest trends in computing like iPads, take some time each week to stay up-to-date.
+Whether it’s learning about the latest social media or the newest computing trends like iPads, take some time each week to stay up-to-date.

 Take Advantage of Available Resources

 There are many avenues that you can use to help you incorporate technology into your classroom.
-For instance, school districts have professional development programs available to help you develop ideas, strengthen your technical skills, and introduce you to new forms of technology.
+For instance, school districts have professional development programs available to help you develop ideas, strengthen your technical skills, and introduce you to new technology resources.

 Know Your Audience

-To better connect with your students, find out what types of technology they use in their personal lives and which internet sites like Facebook or Pinterest that they are using.
-You can use this information to strengthen your connection with your students and integrate this knowledge into your everyday classroom activities.
+To better connect with your students, find out what types of technology they use in their personal lives and which internet sites like Facebook or Pinterest are using.
+You can use this information to strengthen your students’ connection and integrate this knowledge into your everyday classroom activities.

 Set Realistic Goals for Integrating Technology